 The Receiving Party will immediately notify the Disclosing Party upon discovery of any loss or unauthorized disclosure of the Confidential Information of the Disclosing Party.

+Where the disclosure of Confidential Information involves the disclosure of personal data, each Party shall comply with the Personal Data Protection Act 2012 of Singapore (the “PDPA”) with regard to any and all personal data that it discloses to or receives from the other Party.
+For the purposes of this Section 6, “personal data” shall have the meaning as set forth in the PDPA.
+The Disclosing Party shall obtain all necessary consents from the individuals to collect their personal data and to disclose their personal data to the Receiving Party for the Permitted Use as required under the PDPA.
+The Receiving Party agrees that when dealing with Confidential Information containing personal data received from the Disclosing Party, it shall:

+take appropriate technical and organisational measures to protect the personal data against accidental or unlawful destruction or accidental loss, alteration, unauthorised disclosure or access and against all other unlawful forms of processing;

+give the Disclosing Party notice in writing as soon as reasonably practicable should it be aware of, or reasonably suspect, that any of the events referred to in Section 6(a) has occurred and shall promptly take all steps necessary to remedy the event and prevent its re-occurrence;

+not retain the personal data for any longer than is necessary for the Permitted Use; and

+not transfer the personal data to any third party or to any territory outside Singapore except as approved in writing by the Disclosing Party.

-Upon termination or expiration of this Agreement, or upon written request of either Party, each Party will promptly return to the Disclosing Party or destroy all documents and other tangible materials representing the Disclosing Party’s Confidential Information and all copies thereof.
+Upon termination or expiration of this Agreement, or upon written request of either Party, each Party will promptly return to the Disclosing Party or destroy all documents and other tangible materials representing the Disclosing Party’s Confidential Information and all copies (including electronic copies) thereof.

 Confidential Information is and shall remain the sole property of the Disclosing Party.
 The Receiving Party recognizes and agrees that nothing contained in this Agreement will be construed as granting any property rights, by license or otherwise, to any Confidential Information of the Disclosing Party, or to any invention or any patent, copyright, trademark, or other intellectual property right that has issued or that may issue, based on such Confidential Information.
 Neither Receiving Party will make, have made, use or sell for any purpose any product or other item using, incorporating or derived from any Confidential Information of the Disclosing Party.
 Neither this Agreement nor the disclosure of any Confidential Information hereunder shall result in any obligation on the part of either Party to enter into any further agreement with the other, license any products or services to the other, or to require either Party to disclose any particular Confidential Information.
 Nothing in this Agreement creates or shall be deemed to create any employment, joint venture, or agency between the Parties.